Zenttus/BDP1/README.md

 hdfs dfs –mkdir –p HDFS_PATH_OF_TWEETS hdfs dfs -put TWEETS_FILE HDFS_PATH_OF_TWEETS
 ```
 You are now set to run the demo.
 Once the demo script is executed it will do a series of MapReduce.
+Once is done you can see the results on the HDF_PATH_FOR_RESULTS folder.
 ```
 chmod +x demo.sh
 ./demo.sh HDFS_PATH_OF_TWEETS HDF_PATH_FOR_RESULTS